Paul Scofield: 1940–1959: Rise to prominence

+1960–1979: A Man for All Seasons and acclaim

 One of the highlights of Scofield's career in modern theatre is the role of Sir Thomas More in Robert Bolt's A Man for All Seasons, which opened in July 1960.
-Scofield later referred to the part as the only time, "my intuition for the part has failed me."

-Theatre reviewers published very harsh criticism of Scofield's performance at first, which forced him to, "start from scratch and just work on facts, making myself totally faithful to what was on the page".
-After realizing, "I had to find the way the man would feel; then I was able to find the way he should sound", and the vital importance of conveying complete sincerity and humility when, "playing a man of spiritual depth", Scofield successfully developed a means of performing as Thomas More through trial and error.
+Scofield later referred to the part as the only time "my intuition for the part has failed me."
+Theatre reviewers published very harsh criticism of Scofield's performance at first, which forced him to "start from scratch and just work on facts, making myself totally faithful to what was on the page".
+After realizing "I had to find the way the man would feel; then I was able to find the way he should sound", and the vital importance of conveying complete sincerity and humility when "playing a man of spiritual depth", Scofield successfully developed a means of performing as Thomas More through trial and error.

 Austrian-American filmmaker Fred Zinnemann later recalled of seeing the play onstage, "It dealt with the sixteenth-century English statesman Thomas More, beheaded on the orders of his King, Henry VIII, for refusing to sanction his marriage to Anne Boleyn.
 With Paul Scofield in the lead, the play was a powerful emotional experience.
 It dramatized the nation's unquestioning submission to the absolute power of the king, in stark contrast to More, whose last words before the execution were, 'I die the Kings good servant, but God's first.'"